starchturrets/windows-shenanigans/guide.md

 # Defender / Smartscreen

-Disable Automatic Sample Submission.
+Go to **Windows Security > Virus and Threat Protection > Manage Settings > Automatic Sample Submission.**
+Click to disable it.

-If not using Smart App Control, disable Check Apps and Files.
+If you have chosen to not use Smart App Control, go to **Windows Security > App and Browser Control > Check Apps and Files** and disable it.

+It is probably the best to also disable **Smartscreen for Microsoft Edge**, as it has been shown to leak full URLs and browsing history to Microsoft.

 # Edge Optional Features